 Click here to read about Sheriff Witt’s Record of Outstanding Service.

 Sheriff Kathy Witt has worked diligently to bring a 24 hour Domestic Violence Intake Center to our community.
-This Intake Center opened in the Spring of 2010 and is the first 24/7 center in Central Kentucky to provide victims cohesive service from the coalition of agencies and service providers in Lexington.
+Amanda’s Centere opened in the Spring of 2010 and is the first 24/7 center in Central Kentucky to provide victims cohesive service from the coalition of agencies and service providers in Lexington.
 This Center will ensure that victims will be able to receive all services in one safe location.

-Sheriff Witt supports Amanda’s Bill and has readied the Office of the Fayette County Sheriff to play a critical role in the GPS monitoring of domestic violence perpetrators.
+Sheriff Witt supports Amanda’s Law and has readied the Office of the Fayette County Sheriff to play a critical role in the GPS monitoring of domestic violence perpetrators.